idris-lang/Idris2/docs/source/implementation/ide-protocol.rst

 The Idris REPL has two modes of interaction: a human-readable syntax designed for direct use in a terminal, and a machine-readable syntax designed for using Idris as a backend for external tools.

+The IDE-Protocol is versioned separately from the Idris compiler.
+The first version of Idris (written in Haskell and is at v1.3.3) implements version one of the IDE Protocol, and Idris2 (self-hosting and is at v.0.3.0) implements version two of the IDE Protocol.

 Protocol Overview
 -----------------